What is Product Management?

 Shouldn’t fill every gap

-A PM’s job isn’t to quietly take on whatever roles are missing—marketing, sales, customer support, QA.
+A Product Manager’s job isn’t to quietly take on whatever roles are missing—marketing, sales, customer support, QA.
 If the team is understaffed, that’s a leadership problem, not a product one..

 🧠